amills25/fishing-hooks/src/pseudocode.md

 3. A user can see a product page when they click on a product (from the products page or from their cart).

 -   When user clicks "view item" you'll go to the ShowItem page to see just that item
+-   Use find method to pull out just one item from the products array

 ### CART PAGE